hobo71/wpsso-tweet-a-quote/readme.txt

 Tested Up To: 4.8.1
 Stable Tag: 1.1.9

-WPSSO extension to add CSS Twitter-style quoted text with a Tweet share link to post and page content (uses easily customized CSS).
+WPSSO extension to add CSS Twitter-style quoted text with a Tweet share link to post and page content (uses easily customizable CSS).

 == Description ==